 b. provide to all students at no cost up to two (2) federally reimbursable meals per school day, with a maximum of one (1) free breakfast and one (1) free lunch.

+c.
+A student who has been determined eligible for free and reduced-price meals must always be served a reimbursable meal even if the student has an outstanding debt.

+[NOTE: While subparagraph 3. above is inherent given subparagraph 2., MSBA recommends that school boards consider including subparagraph 3., which is stated in Minnesota Statutes, section 124D.111.]

-.
-Once a meal has been placed on a student’s tray or otherwise served to a student, the meal may not be subsequently withdrawn from the student by the cashier or other school official, whether or not the student has an outstanding meals balance.
+C. Once a meal has been placed on a student’s tray or otherwise served to a student, the meal may not be subsequently withdrawn from the student by the cashier or other school official, whether or not the student has an outstanding meals balance.

-.
-When a student has a negative account balance, the student will not be allowed to charge a snack item.
+D. When a student has a negative account balance, the student will not be allowed to charge a snack item.

-.
-If a parent or guardian chooses to send in one payment that is to be divided between sibling accounts, the parent or guardian must specify how the funds are to be distributed to the students’ accounts.
+E. If a parent or guardian chooses to send in one payment that is to be divided between sibling accounts, the parent or guardian must specify how the funds are to be distributed to the students’ accounts.
 Funds may not be transferred between sibling accounts unless written permission is received from the parent or guardian.

+F. A student may purchase a second breakfast at the nonprogram price if the student has already selected a reimbursable breakfast.

+G. A student may purchase a second lunch at the nonprogram price if the student has already selected a reimbursable lunch.

+[NOTE: New paragraphs F and G apply if a school receives school breakfast aid under Minnesota Statutes, section 124D.111 or school lunch aid under Minnesota Statutes, section 124D.111 respectively.]

 III.
 LOW OR NEGATIVE ACCOUNT BALANCES – NOTIFICATION